8 Convolutional Neural Networks

 • ResNet (He et al., 2016) — introduces skip connections that add the input of a block to its output, enabling training of very deep networks (100+ layers) without vanishing gradients.

 • U-Net (Ronneberger et al., 2015) — an encoder-decoder architecture with skip connections at each resolution level, originally designed for biomedical image segmentation.
-Widely adopted in geoscience for dense prediction tasks.
+Production geoscience U-Nets use this downsample-then-upsample template for dense prediction tasks such as fault or salt segmentation.

-• Seismic fault detectionWu et al. (2019) trained a 3D CNN (FaultSeg3D) on synthetic seismic volumes to segment faults in 3D, demonstrating that CNNs can detect complex fault geometries directly from seismic data.
+• 3D seismic fault segmentationWu et al. (2019) (FaultSeg3D) trained a 3D CNN on synthetic seismic volumes to segment faults directly from amplitude data, and remains the canonical reference for CNN-based fault interpretation.

-The key insight is: whenever your geoscience data lives on a regular grid, a CNN is likely a good starting point.
-The spatial weight sharing built into convolutions matches the physics of spatially correlated earth properties.
+The key insight is: whenever your geoscience data lives on a regular grid and the relevant pattern can appear anywhere, a CNN is likely a good starting point.
+The spatial weight sharing built into convolutions matches the physics of spatially correlated earth properties and the way features such as faults, salt edges, or channel boundaries are defined locally rather than globally.